-As always, we first want to thank

-your participation, feedback, and

-support of your Neighboring Food

-Co-op Association over the past

-year.
-As a co-operative, we exist

-to enable our members to work

-together to meet their collective

-needs and goals, support shared

-success, and increase our impact

-for our communities, and we
+As always, we first want to thank you, our Member Co-ops, for your participation, feedback, and support of your Neighboring Food Co-op Association over the past year.
+As a co-operative, we exist to enable our members to work together to meet their collective needs and goals, support shared success, and increase our impact for our communities, and we depend on your engagement in this work.

-Last year marked our first in-
+Last year marked our first inperson Annual Meeting since